 Reading Records and Passports

+Please ensure your child reads for at least 15 minutes a day, either independently or aloud and continue to comment in your child’s reading record book.
+We are very pleased to announce that every child will also have access to an exciting range of online texts via Bug Club, a separate letter explaining how to sign in and access the platform has been sent to parents.
 Please check your child’s book bag for a reading diary, books and reading passport.
 The reading diary needs to be signed and handed in EVERY DAY the same as the reading passport.
 Please date and initial (not just tick) their reading passport for every 5 minutes of reading inside the small box.
 Well done to those children who have already achieved their bronze and silver passport awards!

 Children are encouraged to bring their own water bottle to keep in class which they can access throughout the day.
 Please make sure your child’s name is written clearly on their water bottle.